 For any given resolution, the diffraction-limited f-stop scales linearly with the sensor size, analogous to the scaling to maintain depth of field.
 The implication is that all systems are equally constrained (or unconstrained, if you wish) by the diffraction limit.
 The only exception are small sensors with very high resolution, so that an exceptionally bright < f/2 lens is necessary to avoid being limited by diffraction.
 This limit comes in sight for the new breed of 12MP compact cameras, that are diffraction limited already at f/4.

 This limit may be overcome by new technologies that count electrons as they are generated or, more likely, measure the time until a well has been filled.
-An implementation of such technology has recently been introduced in Toshiba's Dynastron-WD sensor for camera phones (see the white paper here; registration required), but it is likely only a matter of time until similar technologies reach other market segments.
+An implementation of such technology has recently been introduced in Toshiba's Dynastron-WD sensor for camera phones [edit 2018: link no longer available], but it is likely only a matter of time until similar technologies reach other market segments.
 In practice this would open up additional low ISO settings, leading to cleaner images - at proportionally longer exposures, of course.

 Smaller sensors place higher resolution demands on lenses.
 As the required resolution approaches the limits of regular manufacturing precision, this can start to have a large effect on the lens production costs.
 As manufacturing technology progresses, this factor is likely to become less important over time, at any given resolution.
 However, this may be offset by rising resolution requirements due to increased pixel counts.

 Production costs for digital sensors rise very steeply with sensor size.
-Currently (early 2008), the cheapest 'full-frame' (24x36mm) digital camera costs around $2000, and the cheapest 'medium format' (36x48mm) digital back comes in at around $7000.
+Currently (early 2008), the cheapest "full-frame" (24x36mm) digital camera costs around $2000, and the cheapest "medium format" (36x48mm) digital back comes in at around $7000.
 To a large extent, these high prices seem to be caused by the sensor.
 Citing the rapid increase of processing power in ICs, many people seem to expect the prices for large sensors to fall rapidly in the coming years.
 However, I think it is being overlooked that most of the progress in that field has been driven by the miniaturization of circuits.
-Today's top-of-the-bill CPUs have still have a surface area of 200-300 mm², not too far from the 100 mm² of the old Intel 386.
+Today's top-of-the-bill CPUs have still have a surface area of 200-300 mm^2, not too far from the 100 mm^2; of the old Intel 386.
 Full frame sensors are quite a bit larger still, and will probably remain very expensive for some time to come.
-See also this analysis.